reduxjs/reselect/README.md

 ### createStructuredSelector({inputSelectors}, selectorCreator = createSelector)

 `createStructuredSelector` is a convenience function for a common pattern that arises when using Reselect.
-The selector passed to a `connect` decorator often just takes the values of its intput-selectors and maps them to keys in an object:
+The selector passed to a `connect` decorator often just takes the values of its input-selectors and maps them to keys in an object:

 ```js
 const mySelectorA = state => state.a;